salmonumbrella/inline/readme.md

 ## About

 Inline is the team chat app we wished existed, so we're building it ourselves.
 We tried Slack, Discord, iMessage, Telegram, etc but none of them felt quite right.
-Those are great apps so you may not need Inline now if you're already happy with your current setup.
+Those are good apps so if they work well for you, we're not saying Inline will be better for you.
 Here's what Inline is:

 - **Fast**: 120-fps, instant app startup, no spinners.
 - **Lightweight**: Sub-1% CPU usage, low RAM footprint.